Problem

 Why it matters

-If documentation generation takes minutes instead of seconds, authors are discouraged from making small corrections, leading to stale and inaccurate content.
-For users, a massive, unorganized sidebar menu makes finding information frustrating, leading to increased support tickets and a poor developer experience.
+If builds take minutes, authors avoid making small corrections.
+Content becomes stale and inaccurate.
+For users, a massive, unorganised sidebar menu makes finding information frustrating.
+This increases support tickets and degrades the developer experience.

 Approach

-docmd is architected for speed and scalability.
-By utilizing a high-performance parsing engine and a granular file-based build strategy, it can process thousands of pages in seconds.
-Its optimised SPA (Single Page Application) delivery ensures that navigating through a large site remains instantaneous for the end user.
+docmd is built for speed and scalability.
+By using a high-performance parsing engine and a granular file-based strategy, it processes thousands of pages in seconds.
+Its optimised SPA delivery ensures navigation remains instantaneous for end users.

 Implementation